-with B equal to the internal bitdepth and N equal to 4 which is the number of allowed clipping values in VVC.
+with B equal to the internal bitdepth, is a pre-defined constant value equal to 2.35, and N equal to 4 which is the number of allowed clipping values in VVC.

 In slice header, up to 7 APS indices can be signaled to specify the luma filter sets that are used for the current slice.
 The filtering process can be further controlled at CTB level.
 A flag is always signalled to indicate whether ALF is applied to a luma CTB.
 A luma CTB can choose a filter set among 16 fixed filter sets and the filter sets from APSs.
 A filter set index is signaled for a luma CTB to indicate which filter set is applied.
 The 16 fixed filter sets are pre-defined and hard-coded in both the encoder and the decoder.